nathancarter/manual-nb-grader/to-do-list.md

 Scores

- * Give Notebooks a method for scoring themselves by summing the scores detected in their cells, and place this score in the title bar of each side.
+ * Display the (always up-to-date) score for a notebook somewhere visible (which will require designing a place to put this!).
  * Make a hamburger menu item for choosing the initial/default score.
+ * Make an action to save the score for a notebook into the notebook (as an initial cell and as part of the filename).

 Make a zip downloader.